 A 69-year-old male presented with a 6-month history of pain in his right shoulder .
 X-ray and ultrasound revealed glenohumeral joint degeneration, partial tear in the supraspinatus, full thickness tear of the subscapularis (both rotator cuff muscles of the shoulder), as well as other degenerative and inflammatory problems.
 His specialist had advised surgical intervention and told him that physiotherapy treatment was not going to make any difference.

 Activities such as golf, driving, and even lifting his right arm increased his pain.
 He also had difficulty sleeping.

-He is now able to drive and lift objects with his right shoulder without any discomfort, and he did not have to undergo surgery.
+He is now able to drive and lift objects with his right shoulder and arm without any discomfort, and he did not have to undergo surgery.

 Written by Helen Shih.